-2023-001 ACCOUNTING SYSTEM IMPLEMENTATION
+2024-001 ACCOUNTING SYSTEM IMPLEMENTATION

-Condition: During the audit we found that financial records for many classes of transactions and account balances were not accurately completed on a timely basis.
-Financial reports were not in place to extract the financial information required and the financial information provided to us required material correcting entries to be made in the following areas:
+Condition: During the audit we found that financial reconciliations for certain account balances were not accurately completed on a timely basis.
+Internal controls were not in place to ensure the fiscal year cutoff was complete and correct.
+The financial information provided to us required material correcting entries to be made in the following areas:

+- Cash and Cash Equivalents

-- Cash in Escrow and with Fiscal Agents
+- Cash in Escrow and Cash with Fiscal Agents

 - Accounts Receivable and Due from Independent Agencies and Other Governments

 - Revenues

-- Capital Assets

 - Accounts Payable and Accrued Liabilities

+- Securities Lending Collateral/Obligation

+- Interfund Balances Related to Debt

-- Beginning Fund Balance
+- Beginning Fund Balance and Net Position